 By Kristi Girdharry

-And if you want to be as far away from the city when it comes to skyscrapers, traffic, pollution, and overuse of cell phones, then there are definite options for you.
+If you want to be as far away from New York City when it comes to skyscrapers, traffic, pollution, and overuse of cell phones, then there are definitely options for you.

 The Chautauqua Institution

 My trip to Chautauqua County started at the Chautauqua Institution, a gated community that was easily accessible from the main road.

 As we walked by quaint houses towards Bestor Plaza — the center of the Institution that was like a town’s common — I couldn’t help but get that campus-tour feeling: the “this could all be yours if you apply today” feeling.

 Water flowed from a fountain standing firmly in the middle, while small shops and eateries danced along the sides.
 The most striking place to me, however, was the sturdy library that seemed to oversee all of the activities.
 As we walked by, I took a peek inside at the sprawling staircase that was awaiting my climb.

 As we rounded past the huge amphitheater, a guide gave us a brief history of the Institution.
 It was started in 1874 as a place to train Sunday school teachers but grew into a larger center for discussion of both spiritual and secular issues.